Frequently Asked Questions

 Content within WHOAS can be embargoed.
 The decision to embargo and the date for lifting of embargo needs to be established at the time the content is submitted.
-Embargoes cannot be applied after the content is accepted.
+Embargoes should not be applied after the content is accepted.
 Top of page

 If my joint author(s) placed this content in their institutional repository, should I contribute the same content to WHOAS?

 Yes!
 In that policies, access, and competencies can vary from IR to IR, we request that content you have created as a member of the Woods Hole scientific community reside in WHOAS.
 Redundancy is an added bonus!
 Top of page

 If you have retained, or can secure, the right to do so, contribution of "older" materials is encouraged.
 Top of page